hmcts/prl-slack-alerts/README.md

 ### Add function app to the key vault
 From the Azure portal:
-- Navigate to the finrem-slack-alerts key vault
+- Navigate to the prl-slack-alerts key vault
 - Access policies
 - Create
+- If this option is not available then you will need platops to create the access

 ### Add tags to function app
 From the Azure portal:
-- Navigate to the finrem-slack-alerts function app
+- Navigate to the prl-slack-alerts function app
 - Add tags

 ```